MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 If you opt out, users will be able to resume syncing with the old OneDrive for Business Sync client.
 Note that it may take up to an hour for this change to be reflected.

+> [!NOTE]
-**Note: This feature only applies to syncing a user’s own OneDrive for Business sites.
+> This feature only applies to syncing a user’s own OneDrive for Business sites.
 Team Sites and shared content from other people’s OneDrive for Business sites will continue to sync with the old OneDrive for Business sync client.